navy secf

 Navy

-Submarine Electronics/Computer Field (SECF): Career Details
+Submarine Electronics/Computer Field (SECF): 2023 Career Details

-Diligent maintenance and operation of what the Navy calls “Today’s High Technology” digital systems, computer, and advanced electronic equipment used in submarine, sonar, navigation, combat control, and communications are the bread and butter of the four SECF rates.
+Diligent maintenance and operation of what the Navy calls “Today’s High Technology” digital systems, computers, and advanced electronic equipment used in submarine, sonar, navigation, combat control, and communications are the bread and butter of the four SECF rates.

 Related ArticleNavy Information Systems Technician (IT): Career Details